AlexsJones/terraform-aws-ecs/README.md

-# terraform-aws-cloud_config
+# terraform-ecs

-This is a super simple example showing how to inject user data into your newly created EC2 instance Be warned it's on a public subnet with basic security group.

-Steps would be along the lines of
+This creates an ECS cluster that runs a simple docker container

 ```
 #generate keypair in keys/ami_keys keys/ami_keys.pub